OnPoint Community Credit Union

 - Does OnPoint Community Credit Union offer free money for signing up for an account?

 - OnPoint Community Credit Union currently offers a $50 referral bonus for customers who get others to sign up for a personal or business account with direct deposit.
 Both the referring customer and the new customer receive $50 each.
 From time to time, OnPoint offers other promotions, such as the late 2020 offer of $300 for new checking accounts.

-Rates are subject to change.
-Information on accounts is accurate as of Feb.
-3, 2021.
+Rates are subject to change; unless otherwise noted, rates are updated periodically.
+All other information on accounts is accurate as of Dec.
+30, 2021.